Damnerz/PrBOOMplus-ENHANCED-3ds/README.md

 PRBOOM+ ENHANCED or PrBOOMplus-ENHANCED also name PB+G for "PrBOOMplus-Green" for short is a free copyleft software in development for the FPS game Doom.
 So this is a port is in development since -11/26/2023 15H46.55...
 (UTC+2) (But Damnerz got the idea before.)

-PrBOOMplus-ENHANCED has to be enhanced version of the existing ports PrBOOM-PLUS with the new features from others ports : DSDA Doom (Doom Speed Demo Archive is a website and a Doom source port), MBF ( stand for Marines Best Friend), PRBOOM and maybe others ports (idk like GzDoom or Crispy Doom or Eternity Engine).
-This project will work on a bunch devices like the Nintendo 3ds, PrBOOMplus-ENHANCED 3ds takes some features from some DsDoom, PrBoom 3ds, and chocolate DOOM DS/3DS, maybe some other existing ports on the web.
+PrBOOMplus-ENHANCED has to be enhanced version of the existing ports PrBOOM-PLUS with the new features from others ports : DSDA Doom (Doom Speed Demo Archive is a website and a Doom source port), MBF (stand for Marines Best Friend), PRBOOM and maybe others ports (idk like GzDoom or Crispy Doom or Eternity Engine).
+This project will work on a bunch devices like the Nintendo 3ds and Linux and Windows OS, PrBOOMplus-ENHANCED 3ds takes some features from some DsDoom, PrBoom 3ds, and chocolate DOOM DS/3DS, maybe some other existing ports on the web.

 ### Definitions (answer & questions) :

 What is a license on Github ?

 So a license is a very important a text file for an open-source project like prboom-plus-ENHANCED.
 This document set the legal terms and conditions for using, distributing, and modifying the code of a software.
-They allow others to contribute and improve the sofware,, build a community around the project and also protect the rights of the software users.
+They allow others to contribute and improve the sofware, build a community around the project and also protect the rights of the software users.

 Here is the website of "free software foundation" for more informations.

 - https://www.fsf.org/

-GNU-GPL
+Small definition of GNU-GPL.

 GNU is an extensive collection of free software, which can be used as an operating system or can be used in parts with other operating systems.